-As at September 30, 2013, the Company's investment in Tlou Energy was valued with the gain or loss for the period recognized in income as an investment gain (loss).
-In accordance with the rules of the ASX, all of the remaining shares of Tlou Energy held by the Company, namely 14,285,714 shares, are subject to a mandatory two year escrow period which expires on April 9, 2015 (the "ASX Escrow").
-The escrow shares were valued at a 40% discount to Tlou Energy's closing price on the ASX as at September 30, 2013 because the escrow shares cannot be sold until the ASX Escrow has expired.
+The Company's investment in Tlou Energy has been measured at fair value with the gain or loss for the period recognized in income as an investment gain (loss).
+In accordance with the rules of the Australian Securities Exchange ("ASX"), all of the shares of Tlou Energy held by the Company, namely 14,285,714 shares, are subject to a mandatory two year escrow period which expires on April 9, 2015 (the "ASX Escrow").
+The escrow shares were valued at a 30% discount to Tlou Energy's closing price on the ASX as at March 31, 2014 (December 31, 2013 - 35%) because the escrow shares cannot be sold until the ASX Escrow has expired.
+The amount of the discount was determined based on a previous sale of similar shares by the Company, typical market-participant discounts for lack of marketability and management's judgement.
+A 5% change in the discount would have affected net loss by approximately \$0.2 million.